alicnik/minesweeper/README.md

 # **_MINESWEEPER_**

 A classic game deserving of a classic feel.
-[Play it now!](https://alicnik.github.io/minesweeper/)
+[Play it now!](https://alicnik.github.io/minesweeper/) (Best viewed on desktop in full screen.)

 ![Minesweeper screenshot](./readme_files/minesweeper.png)